 Get Silly With Your Seating Chart

-Make guests find their seat by first locating a funny picture of them on an escort card wall.
+Make guests find their seats by first locating a funny picture of them on an escort card wall.
 This couple scoured the Internet for months to find the most amusing photos of their guests for this DIY masterpiece.
-Alternatively, Jackson recommends using "escort cards that were old black and white photos of the bride and groom throughout the years for lots of laughs and conversation starters at the dinner tables."
+Alternatively, Jackson recommends using "escort cards that were old black-and-white photos of the bride and groom throughout the years for lots of laughs and conversation starters at the dinner tables."

 Write your soon-to-be spouse a heartfelt message on their wedding shoe for a sweet surprise on the big day.
 If you're feeling sneaky, slip a secret message to your ring bearer or flower girl to pass along prior to (or during) the ceremony.

 Instead of the traditional three-course dinner, have your guests sit down to a family-style serving for a more intimate gathering.
 Use this as an opportunity to mix up couples and encourage conversations among different guests.

 Does your groom have a thing for bowties?
 Create a bow tie bar during cocktail hour where guests can swap their ties for one.
 This bride’s mom spent months sewing bowties for every male guest at the wedding.